LoL Patch 26.9 New Items: Doran's Bow, Helm & Shiv Rework

 Is Doran's Bow better than Doran's Blade in patch 26.9?

-For auto-attack-heavy ADCs like Vayne, Kog’Maw, and Kalista, Doran’s Bow is the stronger lane start — but only if you plan to win through sustained auto-attack pressure.
-The attack speed and omnivamp reward aggressive traders who can consistently come out ahead.
-Doran’s Blade is safer (the health buffer is significant), making it the better choice in difficult matchups or for carries who rely more on ability burst than autos.
+For auto-attack-heavy ADCs like Vayne, Kog'Maw, and Kalista, Doran's Bow is the stronger lane start — but only if you plan to win through sustained auto-attack pressure.
+Doran's Blade is safer with its health buffer, making it the better choice in difficult matchups.

 What exactly changed about Statikk Shiv in patch 26.9?

-Statikk Shiv was reworked from a waveclear-focused first item into a scaling on-hit damage item.
-It now grants 45 Ability Power, uses an Aether Wisp in its build path, and its lightning now triggers on-hit effects.
-Champions who rely on on-hit stacking mechanics (Kog’Maw, Kalista, Kai’Sa, Varus) benefit most.
-Champions who built it exclusively for waveclear (Jinx, Miss Fortune) will likely find better alternatives in Season 2.
+Statikk Shiv was reworked from a waveclear-first item into a scaling on-hit damage item.
+It now grants 45 Ability Power and its lightning triggers on-hit effects.
+Kog'Maw, Kalista, Kai'Sa, and Varus benefit most.

 Who should build Gluttonous Greaves?

-Gluttonous Greaves work best on champions who expect to get takedowns regularly — bruisers like Darius and Irelia, snowballing ADC carries, and assassin-adjacent supports like Pyke.
-The stacking Omnivamp passive rewards aggressive play and compounds with other lifesteal or omnivamp items.
-In defensive situations or CC-heavy enemy compositions, Mercury’s Treads or Plated Steelcaps are more reliable.
+Gluttonous Greaves work best on champions who expect regular takedowns — bruisers like Darius and Irelia, snowballing ADC carries, and supports like Pyke.
+In CC-heavy compositions, Mercury's Treads or Plated Steelcaps are more reliable.

 Are Deathfire Touch and Stormraider's Surge permanent additions?

-Based on the patch 26.9 notes, both Deathfire Touch and Stormraider’s Surge are returning to the rune pool as part of the Season 2: Pandemonium systemic update.
-Whether Riot intends them as permanent additions or seasonal options will depend on how the community responds and how the balance data looks over the following patches.
+Both are returning to the rune pool as part of the Season 2: Pandemonium systemic update.
+Whether Riot keeps them permanently depends on community response and balance data over the following patches.

 How do these new items affect ranked climbing in patch 26.9?

-The biggest opportunity for solo queue players is understanding the Statikk Shiv rework before your opponents do.
-If you’re an on-hit ADC player, adapting to the new build path before it becomes common knowledge gives you an edge in the 26.9 climb window.
-For top laners, experimenting with Doran’s Helm in mixed-threat matchups offers a tangible advantage in lanes where the enemy can go either physical or magic damage.
-The best ADC champions in 2026 guide has updated picks that align with the new item ecosystem.
+The biggest opportunity is understanding the Statikk Shiv rework before your opponents do.
+For top laners, experimenting with Doran's Helm in mixed-threat matchups offers a tangible lane advantage.
+See the best ADC champions in 2026 guide for updated picks.

 Patch 26.9 Summary: Three new items, a reworked Statikk Shiv, and two returning keystones make this one of the most impactful systemic patches of Season 1 2026.
-Whether you’re an ADC experimenting with Doran’s Bow, a top laner picking up Doran’s Helm, or an on-hit carry finally finding a coherent mid-game power spike in the new Statikk Shiv, there’s immediate value in adjusting your approach before patch 26.10 arrives on May 13.
+Whether you’re an ADC experimenting with Doran’s Bow, a top laner picking up Doran’s Helm, or an on-hit carry finding a coherent mid-game power spike in the new Statikk Shiv, adjust your approach before patch 26.10 arrives on May 13.